FARIDJADDA/FARIDJADDA/README.md

 Python Developer / Data analyst
 -------------
-* 🌍  Based in France
+* 🌍  Based in Paris 🇫🇷
 * 🧠  Immerse yourself in a captivating world where data development and engineering come together.

 ### Badges